pranjalsatija/Layout/README.md

 pod 'Layout', :git => 'https://github.com/pranjalsatija/Layout', :tag => 'x.x.x'
 ```

+You should also add the `-ObjC` linker flag to your project's build settings so the UIView extensions that Layout has can get properly linked.
+Otherwise, you'll get undefined selector errors.

 ## Pending Features
 - [ ] Multipliers
 - [ ] Aspect Ratio Constraints